Before we learn about protocol testing, let's understand:

 - Layer 2: It is a data link layer.
 Mac address, Ethernet, Token Ring, and Frame Relay are all examples of Data link layer.

 - Layer 3: It is a network layer that determines the best available path in the network for communication.
-IP address is an example of layer3.
+An IP address is an example of layer3.

-Protocol Testing Process
+How to do Protocol Testing

 - For protocol testing, you need protocol analyzer and simulator